Writing & Communication Resource Center

 The Writing and Communication Resource Center (WCRC) helps students develop the written and oral communication skills needed to express complex technical ideas and excel in both their academic and professional careers.
-The center’s expert graduate assistants are available to help all engineering students with writing assignments, oral presentations, and theses.
+The center’s expert graduate assistants are available to help all engineering students with writing assignments and oral presentations.

 In addition, the center provides: